Posted on Leave a comment

 Morning vs Evening Electrolytes: What Your Body Needs

-Electrolytes aren’t just about hydration — timing matters too.
-Your body uses minerals differently in the morning versus the evening, which means when you drink electrolytes can influence energy, digestion, recovery, and sleep.
+Electrolytes are not just about hydration.
+Timing matters too.
+Your body uses minerals a little differently in the morning versus the evening, which means when you drink electrolytes can affect energy, digestion, recovery, and how you feel at night.

 Morning Electrolytes: Start Hydrated, Stay Steady

-After 7–9 hours of sleep, your body wakes up mildly dehydrated.
-You’ve lost fluids through breathing, circulation, and overnight metabolic activity.
+After 7 to 9 hours of sleep, most people wake up at least a little dehydrated.
+You have been losing fluids overnight through breathing, circulation, and normal metabolic activity.

 • Sodium for fluid balance